 There are degrees in marketing and you do need knowledge in this area to be successful but a lot of marketing, especially effective social media campaigns can be arranged from home.
-This is what my company specialises in.
-I don’t have a marketing degree, but I have extensive experience and contacts which my clients want.
+I was self taught though and had a successful social media company.

 PR is different to marketing.
 PR is generally getting free exposure and liaising with the public.
 Marketing, while often lumped together with PR is paid promotions and advertising, very different skills.
 It sounds crazy to think public relations, as in relations with the public, can be done from home.
 As a PR representative, you would be connecting people and businesses, creating campaigns for exposure and not necessarily out in the public.

 With a computer and decent typing speed you can do data entry for a variety of businesses in the hours that suit your family.
 Doctors, lawyers and similar professions often require this sort of service.
 Most of the women I know who do this do it in the evenings after their kids are in bed.

 29. Enter Competitions

 It’s not guaranteed money all the time, often it’s not cash straight away, but it can be a way to make some money.
 Cash prizes are fantastic, but other prizes can be sold for cash.

 Competitions on websites, through magazines and the radio can provide cash, tickets or great gifts.
 I have had the most success entering giveaways and competitions on blogs.
 We run them from time to time.

 Check out this post with the best Aussie giveaways plus tips to win.